bids-standard/BEP028_BIDSprov/examples/fmriprep/README.md

         └── sub-001_task-MGT_bold_prov-fmriprep_ent.prov.json
 ```

-## New features for BIDS / BIDS Prov

-We introduce the following BIDS entity that is currently not existing:

-* `prov`
-    * Full name: Provenance traces
-    * Format: `prov-<label>`
-    * Definition: A grouping of provenance traces.
-Defining multiple provenance traces groups is appropriate when several processings have been performed on data.

-We introduce the following BIDS suffixes that are currently not existing:

-* `act`: the file describes BIDS Prov Activities for the group of provenance traces
-* `soft`: the file describes BIDS Prov Software for the group of provenance traces
-* `env`: the file describes BIDS Prov Environments for the group of provenance traces
-* `ent`: the file describes BIDS Prov Entities for the group of provenance traces
-* `base`: the file describes common BIDS Prov parameters for the group of provenance traces (version and context for BIDS Prov)

 ## Merging JSON in a JSON-LD file and plotting graph

 The python script `code/merge_prov.py` aims at merging all these provenance records into one JSON-LD graph.